Home » Guiding the Way to Inclusion » About GWI » Recommended Reading

 Recommended Reading

-The GWI Faculty has curated a few books they recommend:
+The GWI Faculty has curated a list of books they recommend:

 • Between the world and me by Ta-Nehisi Coates